“Where’s my truck?”

 - Provide any news regarding time frames or production

 - If no news exists, Google News of that vehicle, find any new positive information/news or pictures of how their incoming vehicle is being rated, reviewed, equipped, built, or accessorized for other owners, and share with the customer. (“I stumbled upon this article and thought it might interest you.”, “Pretty cool what this customer did with theirs, don’t you think?”

 - Be empathetic (“I’d love to tell you that we have received some updates from the factory, but alas, we haven’t.”)

-Some OEMs are using how many pre-sold orders are in the bank to influence production levels and even allocation to their franchise dealers.
+Some OEMs use how many pre-sold orders are in the bank to influence production levels and even allocation to their franchise dealers.
 If that’s the case, we do need our sales teams to reinforce ordering vehicles.
 Even more so, though, for the benefit of CSI, we need to make it a point to keep in contact with them during their long wait.

 Keeping customers happy is a major part of the job.
 Don’t turn your back on them just because you have already taken their money, and don’t ignore them just because you don’t know what to say.
 Find something to say.
 If you just go dark on them, they may very well get back online and start looking for someone with a vehicle that will pay attention to them.

-When I ask salespeople “Why should I buy from you?”, so many reply with the antiquated phrase, “I take care of you before and after the sale.”
-If this inventory shortage has proven anything, it’s that there is not just a before and after the sale, but an “in-between the sale” and folks, we are dropping the ball.
+When I ask salespeople, “Why should I buy from you?” so many reply with the antiquated phrase, “I take care of you before and after the sale.”
+If this inventory shortage has proven anything, it’s that there is not just a before and after the sale but an “in-between the sale,” and folks, we are dropping the ball.

 Here is what else Joe has had to say about ordering vehicles.